connectivecpp/chops-net-ip/README.md

   - an error has occurred.
 - implements the "plumbing" for asynchronous processing on multiple simultaneous connections.
 - abstracts many differences between network protocols (TCP, UDP, UDP multicast), allowing easier application transitioning between protocol types.
-- allows the application to control threading (no threads are created or managed inside the library).
+- allows the application to control threading (no threads are created or managed inside Chops Net).
 - is agnostic with respect to data marshalling or serialization or "wire protocols" (application code provides any and all data marshalling and endian logic).
 - does not impose any structure on network message content.